Dimitri Mobengo Mugianis: Ibogaine

 While Dimitri was in Detroit, his common law wife died of drug-related causes while pregnant.
-He moved back to New York City, and by 2002, his daily $150–$200 heroin habit had grown to also included cocaine and 100 mg of methadone.
+He moved back to New York City, and by 2002, his daily $150–$200 heroin habit had grown to also including cocaine and 100 mg of methadone.
 The musician Adam Nodelman was the first to tell Dimitri about ibogaine, a hallucinogen that is the key sacrament in the Central African religion Bwiti, and known to interrupt dependence on opiates without withdrawal—but was illegal in the United States.
 Dimitri also met Allan Clear, who worked at a syringe access program that provided other harm reduction services to drug users during the early years of the AIDS epidemic, and was a major influence to Dimitri's approach to drug addiction treatment.

 In an effort to cease his drug use, Mugianis traveled to the Netherlands for ibogaine treatment.
 During his ibogaine-induced hallucinations, he saw his Greek ancestors, his own future, and Papa Andre, the Gabonese shaman he would work with later.
 He then traveled to Icaria, his ancestral homeland on the Aegean Sea.
 He has not used methadone, heroin, or cocaine since his treatment.